catc0pterSE/Console-TCP-Chat/README.md

-Primitive Consle-chat build on TCP protocol.
+Primitive Consle-chat using TCP protocol.